-As can be seen in Figure 2, the main panel of VOSviewer is used to show a selected area of the currently active map.
+As can be seen in Figure 1, the main panel of VOSviewer is used to show a selected area of the currently active map.
 The zoom and scroll functionality of VOSviewer can be used to determine which area of the currently active map is shown.
-Depending on the available data, the main panel consists of three or four tabs.
+Depending on the available map data, the main panel consists of three or four tabs.
 Each tab provides a different view on the currently active map.
 We now discuss each of the tabs:

-- Label View.
+• Label View.
 In the label view, items are indicated by their label and, by default, also by a circle.
-For each item, the font size of the item's label and the size of the item's circle depend on the weight of the item.
-If items have been assigned to clusters, each item's circle is displayed in the color of the cluster to which the item belongs.
-Alternatively, if colors have been specified for each item individually (using the red, green, and blue columns in a map file; see Section 3.1), each item's circle is displayed in the color of the item.
+For each item, the font size of the item's label and the size of the item's circle depend on the weight of the item.2 The circle of an item is displayed in the color of the item.
+If items have been assigned to clusters, the color of an item is determined by the cluster to which the item belongs.
+If scores have been given to items (using the score or normalized score column in a map file; see Section 3.1), the color of an item is determined by the score) to green to red (highest score).
+Alternatively, the color of an item may have been specified directly (using the red, green, and blue columns in a map file; see Section 3.1).
 By default, to avoid overlapping labels, only a subset of all labels is visible.
 Also, by default, no lines between items are displayed.
 However, this can be changed on the Options tab in the action panel.
-The label view is particularly useful for a detailed examination of a map.
-An example of the label view is shown in Figure 3. - Density View.
-In the density view, items are indicated by their label in a similar way as in the label view.
-Each point in a map has a color that depends on the density of items at that point.
-By default, this color is somewhere in between red and blue.
-The larger the number of items in the neighborhood of a point and the higher the weights of the items, the closer the color of the point is to red.
-Conversely, the smaller the number of items in the neighborhood of a point and the lower the weights of the items, the closer the color of the point is to red.
+The label view is particularly useful for detailed examinations of a map.
+An example of the label view is shown in Figure 2.